mateuszanella/php-archive-stream/README.md

 ## Contact

-For questions, issues, or contributions, please open an issue on the [GitHub repository](https://github.com/mateuszanella/php-archive-stream), or email me at [mateusblk1@gmail.com](mailto:mateusblk1@gmail.com).
+For questions, issues, or contributions, please open an issue on the [GitHub repository](https://github.com/mateuszanella/php-archive-stream).